section-engineering-education/engineering-education/articles/implementing-search-view-in-android/index.md

 First set up two lists, one containing all the data under consideration, and leave the other one empty.
 We'll therefore loop through the elements in the first list comparing each content with the given keyword.
 In this case, the keyword is the `text` typed by the user in the SearchView.
 If a match is found, the element containing the match is cloned into the second list and the RecyclerView is updated with the new list.

-When working with a relatively large list or a list of unknown size, it is recommended to update the RecyclerView everytime a match is found.
+When working with a relatively large list or a list of unknown size, it is recommended to update the RecyclerView every time a match is found.
 Otherwise, the app might land into an `ANR` (App Not Responding) situation due to high memory consumption.
 Also, the newly created list should be cleared when not required for the same reason.

 ### I).
 Implementing Search Algorithm
 Moving on, open the `MainActivity.kt` file and paste the following code sequentially as shown.